giorgiop/giorgiop.github.io/index.md

 ### News
 - Feb 8 2016 - **Pre-print**: Loss factorization, weakly supervised learning and label noise robustness.
+- Jan 1 2016 - Waynaut is now online with a major Italian player for flight booking, [Volagratis.it](http://www.volagratis.com/promo/Waynaut/Waynaut.html)
 - Nov 19 2015 - **Talk**: Loss Factorization and Learning from Label Proportions at Columbia University, New York.
 - Nov 11 2015 - **Talk**: Loss Factorization and Learning from Label Proportions at Telecom Paris-Tech, Paris.
 - Sep 22 2015 - **Talk**: Learning from aggregates at INRIA Parietal at Neurospin, Paris.